WRHS (FM)

-WRHS is a commercial radio station licensed to Grasonville, Maryland, broadcasting mainly to the Annapolis / Anne Arundel County area and the Eastern Shore of Maryland on 103.1 FM.
-Owned by Peter & John Radio Fellowship, Inc., WRHS rebroadcasts the Contemporary Christian music of the co-owned WRBS-FM, which is branded on-air as Bright-FM.
-The station's transmitter is located in Grasonville/Queenstown, on Maryland's Eastern Shore of the Chesapeake Bay.
-It is a "Class A" radio station.
-WRHS mainly focuses on the Annapolis area, as well as the rest of Anne Arundel, Queen Anne's, and Talbot Counties, although the signal covers Baltimore, Annapolis, the eastern Washington, D.C., suburbs, and many other densely populated areas.
+WRHS (103.1 MHz) is a non-commercial FM radio station licensed to Grasonville, Maryland, broadcasting mainly to the Annapolis - Anne Arundel County area and the Eastern Shore of Maryland.
+Owned by Peter & John Radio Fellowship, Inc., WRHS rebroadcasts the Christian adult contemporary format of co-owned WRBS-FM.
+The stations are branded on-air as Bright-FM.
+The studios and offices are off Commerce Drive near Interstate 95 in Halethorpe, Maryland, using a Baltimore address.

+The transmitter is off Bennett Point Road in Graysonville, on Maryland's Eastern Shore of the Chesapeake Bay.
+It is a "Class A" FM radio station.
+Programming is also simulcast on 104.7 WRYS in Hagerstown.

 History

-Early years (1979-1981)
+Early years (1979–1981)

-WAQA signed on the air in 1979 and was founded by Edward Mason De Maso, as a hot adult contemporary/Top 40 station, known as Super Q103 with 3,000 watts from a tower at Kent Narrows, Maryland.
+WAQA signed on the air in 1979 and was founded by Edward Mason De Maso.
+The original call sign was WAQA, airing a hot adult contemporary/Top 40 format.
+It was known as Super Q103 with 3,000 watts from a tower at Kent Narrows, Maryland.
 The studio and tower were co-located.

-Bay Country 103 (1981-1991)
+Bay Country 103 (1981–1991)

-In 1981, the call letters were changed to WBEY and the format changed to country.
+In 1981, the call letters were changed to WBEY and the format flipped to country.
 The station was known as Bay Country 103.

-103.1 The Underground (1991-1992)
+103.1 The Underground (1991–1992)

 In early 1991, Vision Broadcasting purchased 103.1 and changed the call letters to WHVY and the format to active rock with an emphasis on heavy metal.
 The WHVY call letters and format were moved from low-power night-time-only non-commercial 96.7 in Baltimore (97 Underground) to 103.1.
 The studio was moved to Annapolis with a secondary studio maintained at the transmitter site.

-Rock 103XZL (1992-1994)
+Rock 103XZL (1992–1994)

 In December 1992, the active rock format was tweaked some and the call letters were changed to WXZL.
 The station also increased its power to 6,000 watts from a new tower about 4 miles east of the original tower location.